 As a professor of neurology at Cooper Medical School of Rowan University (CMSRU), Dr. Campellone has great interest in education.
 He was previously the director of the neurology clerkship for Robert Wood Johnson Medical School and for CMSRU.
-He is a recent recipient of the UMDNJ Foundation “Excellence in Teaching” award and is also a small group facilitator for Scholar’s workshop and M3 Director at CMSRU.
+He was a recipient of the UMDNJ Foundation “Excellence in Teaching” award.
+He is a small group facilitator for Scholar’s workshop and M3 Director at CMSRU.

 Evren Burakgazi-Dalkilic, MD, received her medical degree from Istanbul University School of Medicine.
 She completed her residency in neurology at George Washington University School of Medicine where she was recognized as Resident of the Year.
 After completing a fellowship in Clinical Neurophysiology and Epilepsy at the University of Pennsylvania School of Medicine, Dr. Burakgazi-Dalkilic was co-director of the Epilepsy Monitoring Unit and an assistant professor of neurology at Virginia Commonwealth University Medical Center – MCV Campus in Richmond, Virginia, before coming to Cooper.

 Dr. Burakgazi-Dalkilic specializes in the diagnosis and treatment of epilepsy, pre-surgical evaluation, and intracranial epilepsy monitoring.
 Special interests include the role of hormones in epilepsy, cardiac aspects of status epilepticus and refractory epilepsy, pharmacokinetics of antiepileptic drugs and their interactions with other drugs.